dotlang/language/README.md

 `var t = x=>y` implies operator, means `t=if x then y else true`

 - Math: `+ - * % %% (is divisible) ++ -- **`
+- Note that `++` and `--` are statements which will update their operand and won't return anything.
+So you cannot use them in another statement or expression.
+Also these are only allowed as suffix.
 The math operators can be combined with `=` to do the calculation and assignment in one statement.
 - `=` operator: copies data.
 - `:=` opreator will make left side point to right-side variable or result of evaluation of the right-side expression.